 For showing the efficiency of using the CA characterized rainfall data input, we present three schemes to input rainfall data in back propagation (BP) neural network to forecast landslide displacement.
 These three schemes are: the original daily rainfall, monthly rainfall, and CA extracted rainfall features.
 Based on the examination of the root mean square error (RMSE) of the landslide displacement prediction, it is clear that using the CA extracted rainfall features input significantly improve the ability of accurate landslide prediction.

 Liu, Y. and Liu, L.: Rainfall feature extraction using cluster analysis and its application on displacement prediction for a cleavage-parallel landslide in the Three-Gorges Reservoir area, Nat.
 Hazards Earth Syst.
 Sci.
-Discuss., doi:10.5194/nhess-2015-320, in review, 2016.
+Discuss., doi:10.5194/nhess-2015-320, 2016.